Class StreamSubject

 Description copied from class: Subject

-Fails if the subject is not equal to the given object.
+Checks that the value under test is equal to the given object.
 For the purposes of this comparison, two objects are equal if any of the following is true:

 • they are equal according to Objects.equal(java.lang.Object, java.lang.Object)